Blokart: Racing

-Setup

-Racing differs to other land yacht racing - which typically has stationary starts and race across the wind on beaches.
-It actually has more in common with water based sailing, with 2-3 minute dial-up starts and windward/leeward courses.
-Racing is held on purpose built tracks, airport runways, parking areas as well as beaches and dry lake beds.
-Races are between 5 minutes and 8 minutes in duration.

-The hand steering allows people with lower-limb disabilities to compete with able-bodied pilots.

 Sail selection for racing is dependent on pilot weight and the sailing course.
 Heavier pilots require larger sails; tighter courses generally require a larger sail - and for straighter and more open courses a smaller sail provides less drag and therefore greater maximum speed.

 Classifications

 Blokarts are raced in two classes – production and performance.
 The production class is based on the basic design; while in the performance class additional parts from the manufacturer are allowed such as carbon fibre mast sections and an aerodynamic shell, adjustable downhaul and modification of the sail battens to alter the shape of the sail.
 New components must sanctioned by IBRA before they can be used in racing.

 Depending on number of entries at events, Blokart classes are further broken down into weight divisions determined by the body-weight of the racer.
 For the Blokart world championships the 4 following divisions have been defined: